Omar Atwa Illustrations by Nano Banana 2026

 Watch a working site long enough and you'll see the rhythm.
 The excavator never stops moving.
 It scoops, swings, dumps, swings back, scoops again.
 A full bucket every 25 to 30 seconds.
 Three or four buckets fill a truck, and the truck pulls away.

 The next truck is already backing in before the last one is gone.
 This is the haul cycle: load, haul, dump, return.
 A well run site keeps it constant.
 The excavator is the most expensive piece of equipment on the job, and the worst thing you can do is let it sit waiting for trucks.
-The art of running mass excavation is keeping just the right number of trucks in rotation, so the excavator never waits and the trucks don't pile up in line.
+The art of running mass excavation is keeping just the right number of trucks in rotation.

 An excavator loading a dump truck while a second truck waits and a dozer spreads fill in the background